 - Definite honeycomb lung destruction with basal and peripheral predominance.

 - Presence of reticular abnormality AND traction bronchiectasis consistent with fibrosis, with basal and peripheral predominance.

 - Atypical features are absent, specifically nodules and consolidation.
 Ground glass opacity, if present, is less extensive than reticular opacity pattern.

-- If on pirfenidone or nintedanib, subject must have been on a stable dose of pirfenidone or nintedanib for at least 3 months without increase in FVC% predicted on two consecutive pulmonary function tests (PFTs), including screening PFTs.
+- If on pirfenidone or nintedanib, subject must have been on a stable dose of pirfenidone or nintedanib for at least 3 months without increase in forced vital capacity (FVC)% predicted on two consecutive pulmonary function tests (PFTs), including screening PFTs.
 Subjects may not be on both pirfenidone and nintedanib.

 - If not currently receiving pirfenidone or nintedanib, subject must have been off pirfenidone or nintedanib for ≥ 4 weeks before baseline.

 - Has a FVC ≥ 50% and ≤ 90% of predicted.

 - Has a DLCO ≥ 25% and ≤ 90% of predicted.

 - Minimum distance on 6-Minute Walk Test (6MWT) of 150 meters.